yasshrai/sqlitewrap/README.md

 DatabaseNotSelected: Raised when a database is not selected before performing an operation.
 SomethingWentWrong: Raised when an unexpected error occurs.

-Contribution
-Contributions to this user authentication system are welcome!
-If you find any issues or have suggestions for improvements, please feel free to create a pull request or open an issue.

 Note: Replace "yourusername" in the License section with your actual username or organization name if you use a different one.